Skewed Anosov flows are orbit equivalent to Reeb-Anosov flows in dimension 3: Preliminary

-\begin{remark} Since they do not depend on the parametrization of the flow nor on the smooth structure on the manifold, transverse measures is the natural notion to define the cohomology class and the linking number.
-For convenience, we still use invariant measures instead, but we keep in mind the underlining transverse measures. \end{remark}
+\begin{remark} Since they do not depend on the parametrization of the flow nor on the smooth structure on the manifold, transverse measures are the natural notion to define the homology class and the linking number.
+For convenience, we still use invariant signed measures instead, but we keep in mind the underlining transverse signed measures. \end{remark}